 Knowing this may help you to set the meal spacing for your turtles.

 You may follow this chart for the turtle to keep them healthy and well-fed.

 Less than 6 months: Feed daily with 3-4 meals per day.

-Over 6 months but less than 2 years: Feed once in a day.
+Over 6 months but less than 2 years: Feed once a day.

-Adults aging over 2 years: Once in a 3-4 days.
+Adults aged over 2 years: Once in 3-4 days.